aosabook/500lines/modeller/chapter.md

         self.call_list = G_OBJ_CUBE
 ``````````````````````````````````````````

-The `Node` keeps track of important data about itself: translation matrix, scale matrix, color, location, etc. We will see more about Axis Aligned Bounding Boxes (AABBs) when we discuss
+The `Node` keeps track of important data about itself: translation matrix, scale matrix, color, etc. We will see more about Axis Aligned Bounding Boxes (AABBs) when we discuss
 selection below.

 The abstract Node class contains all of the logic common to all nodes.
 The sub classes of `Node` override specific functionality if needed.
 They are also required to